telebid-interns/training-projects/taesko/wp_google_maps_theme/README.txt

 injects into the map canvas as data-markers attribute the coordinates for markers.
 The js/google-map.js script renders the map and the markers.

-"single-post-sofia-center.php" can also import markers into the database from the bg_locations.txt file when a hard coded $import_markers flag is raised.
+The bin/import_markers.php script import markers to the database from a single file argument.
+The file's format must be akin to bg_locations.txt :
+"{asciiname}, {latitude}, {longtitude}\n"
+This script loads the core wordpress functionality in order to access the database and must be run with root permissions.